Cebu (historical polity): Diplomacy with other Southeast Asian Kingdoms

 Cebu had diplomatic recognition among the other kingdoms of Southeast Asia.
 When Ferdinand Magellan's expedition landed on the port-kingdom of Cebu; the expedition scribe noted that not long before, an embassy carried by a ship from Siam (Thailand) arrived at Cebu and paid tribute to Rajah Humabon.

 Dependencies of Cebu

+A picture from the Boxer Codex showing Cebuano men's war-tattoos, marks of honor, as the Pintados only tattoo themselves after victories in battle.
+This connects them to the dragon-people of China, the Baiyue, famous for their maritime and warrior ethos, plus serpent and dragon tattoos motif.

 Antonio Pigafetta, the expedition scribe, enumerated the towns and dependencies Cebu had.

-“In this island of Zubu there are dogs and cats, and other animals, whose flesh is eaten; there is also rice, millet, panicum, and maize; there are also figs, oranges, lemons, sugar-canes, cocos, gourds, ginger, honey, and other such things; they also make palm-wine of many qualities.
+In this island of Zubu there are dogs and cats, and other animals, whose flesh is eaten; there is also rice, millet, panicum, and maize; there are also figs, oranges, lemons, sugar-canes, cocos, gourds, ginger, honey, and other such things; they also make palm-wine of many qualities.
 Gold is abundant.
 The island is large, and has a good port with two entrances: one to the west, and the other to the east-north-east.
-It is in ten degrees north latitude and 154 east longitude from the line of demarcation.”
+It is in ten degrees north latitude and 154 east longitude from the line of demarcation.